 The Great Smoky Mountains Institute at Tremont

 The institute at Tremont is located on the Townsend, Tennessee side of the Park.
 Year-round, the Institute offers workshops and programs for all ages – from grade school children to groups and teachers.
 Programs include hiking, slide show demonstrations of mountain music, living history, and wildlife.
 A small fee applies.
 For more information, call (865) 448-6709.

 The Smoky Mountain Field School

 The Field School offers weekend workshops, hikes, and adventures for adults and families throughout the year.
 In cooperation with the National Park Service and University of Tennessee, experts on Smoky Mountain plants, wildlife, and history lead programs.
 A fee is charged.
 For more information call (865) 974-0150.

 Cades Cove Biking

 Each Wednesday and Saturday morning from May ’til September, the Cades Cove loop road is closed to motor vehicles until 10:00 AM for the benefit of walkers and bicyclers.
-If you don’t have your own, bicycle rentals are available at the Cades Cove store for $3.25 per hour.
+If you don’t have your own, bicycle rentals are available at the Cades Cove store.